As you may already know, the Canadian nickel is the 5-cent coin with a beaver adorning its reverse side.

 How Many Nickels Are in a Roll in Canada?

-There are 40 nickels per roll in Canada.
-A standard roll of 5-cent coins is worth $2.
+There are 40 nickels per roll in Canada, each worth $0.05 cents, for a total value of $2.

 Although not a requirement, most paper nickel rollers will have the colour navy blue on them for easy distinction.